haskell-distributed/distributed-process/tutorials/3ch.md

 -- this will never print anything... demo1 = die "Boom" >> expect >>= say

 -- this /might/ print something before it exits demo2 = do self <- getSelfPid exit self "Boom" expect >>= say
 {% endhighlight %}

 The `ProcessExitException` type holds a _reason_ field, which is serialised as a raw `Message`.
 This exception type is exported, so it is possible to catch these _exit signals_ and decide how to respond to them.
-Catching _exit signals_ is done via a set of primitives in distributed-process, and the use of them forms a key component of the various fault tolerance strategies provided by distributed-process-platform.
+Catching _exit signals_ is done via a set of primitives in distributed-process, and the use of them forms a key component of the various fault tolerance strategies provided by distributed-process-supervisor.

 A `ProcessKillException` is intended to be an _untrappable_ exit signal, so its type is not exported and therefore you can __only__ handle it by catching all exceptions, which